abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 ![strain relief screwed in - bottom](img/strain-relief-4.jpg)

-To make sure the strain relief hasn't caused any problems, test the panel to make sure they still light up without any problems.
+To make sure the strain relief hasn't caused any problems, test the panel to make sure they still light up.
 If the panel didn't light up, try loosening the strain relief to see if it inadvertently caused a short or pierced the plastic.